 I understand that everything changed for my mother, suddenly she had so much on her plate, she was engrossed in rebuilding her life, her attention averted elsewhere.
-But I don’t recall her ever sitting down with me afterwards, to explain what was going on.
-My sister was staying at her boyfriends a lot, and there is no two ways about it; I was left to feel unimportant.
+My sister was staying at her boyfriends a lot, and I guess I started to feel somewhat lost and unimportant.
+I know that this was no one’s intention and that I was far from unimportant to them, but it’s the reality of how I felt inside and because I didn’t really understand what I was feeling at the time I was unable to communicate this to anyone.
+I became quite introverted and sadly my mother and I grew apart.
 Everything I had ever known disappeared, it was like my security blanket had been violently ripped from around me.
-My mother and I grew apart, it only got worse from then on.

 When my parents split I didn’t know of anyone else who had gone through divorce, all of my relatives and friend’s parents were still together.
 Today however it feels like such a common occurrence, in fact in 2016 statistics showed that 42% of marriages end in divorce!
 I am by no means against divorce, I am sure there is good reason behind most of them, and it could be even more detrimental to children if their parents stay together unhappily.
 But what does concern me is the long-term effects a divorce can have on the children, I think they are seriously underestimated.